MephistoDevelop/MephistoDevelop_webpage/README.md

 ## Getting Started

-To start to using this project you will need to clone or download this repository to your localhost and open on your server the index.html file.
+To start to using this project you will need to clone or download this repository to your localhost and then open the index.html file on your server.

 ### Deployment

-This basically only a web page with only one HTML file you will only need to open on your browser the index.html file.
+This site currently only contains one HTML file, so you only need to open the index.html file on your browser.

 ## Author